79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 Factors like: evidence of child abuse, neglect, substance abuse, mental health issues, failure to adhere to court orders, parental alienation, and instability.

-Can a Mother Keep the Child Away from the Father Canada?
+Can a Mother Keep the Child Away from Father Canada?

 Yes, and it is against the rule.
-Because both parents have the right to access their children.
-If you don’t allow that without valid reasons it could result in legal consequences and adjustment to custody arrangement.
+Both parents have the right to access their children.
+If you don’t allow that without valid reasons, it could result in legal consequences and an adjustment to the custody arrangement.

 Can a Mother Lose Custody for Drug Use?

 Yes, drug use can lead to custody loss.
-The reason is–the court prioritizes a secure environment for the child, so, if it’s proven to endanger the child’s well-being, you will lose custody as a mother.
+The reason is that the court prioritizes a secure environment for the child, so, if it’s proven to endanger the child’s well-being, you will lose custody as a mother.

 Recent Posts